 - Right click and select Open in Camera Raw

-- Select all images on left-hand side and click Save Images
+- Select all images and click Save Images

 - In the Save Options box, select the below options: